Tagged: cbse school

 He went downhill that day and got in trouble at an after school program mouthing back in forth with the principal, earlier that day I got a call when he went to the principal office at 1pm and they made a point to say that he didn’t get his medicine that day because he was late but he is still responsible for his actions.
 They gave him three day suspension and before he returned they came by the house to say they were going to send him to an alternative school for 3 months for his behavior.
 I went for an appeal but I’m in Houston Texas and not able to find an advocate to speak up for me.
 Can someone help me please.

-- This topic was modified 4 months, 2 weeks ago by ADHDmomma.
+- This topic was modified 3 years, 3 months ago by Penny Williams.

 I would formally request (in writing) a Functional Behavior Assessment (FBA) with a resulting Behavior Intervention Plan (BIP) right away.
 Punishing for behavior related to disability is not acceptable.

 Here’s more on the FBA (#5 in this article):

 ADDitude Community Moderator, Parenting ADHD Trainer & Author, Mom to teen w/ ADHD, LDs, and autism